Opioids

 What are opioids?

 Opioids are a group of medicines that may be prescribed by a doctor to treat pain.
-Opioids reduce feelings of pain by interrupting the way nerves signal pain between the brain and the body.
-Sometimes opioids are taken after being obtained illegally for non-prescribed use.
+Opioids reduce feelings of pain by interrupting pain signals between the brain and the body.

 Opioids work by interacting with the opioid receptors in your brain.
 This can have several effects, including altering how you feel pain.
-Opioid-based medicines can be prescribed by your doctor, and may contain regulated active ingredients such as:
+Some opioid-based medicines your doctor may prescribe include:

 What are the benefits of opioids?